kalfheim/grunt-demo-theme/README.md

 OctoberCMS ships with a feature called the combiner.
 First and foremost this is a feature which concatenates CSS or JS files, but it can also compile Less.
 This is a great feature, but if you need more power, utilizing a task runner is a great option.

 This example focuses on Grunt, but if you prefer Gulp, you could just as easy use that.
-You could even use Laravel Elixir (right? @todo)

 Bower is used to install front end packages.